 The WordPress Media Library is one of the most used portions of the popular CMS.
 And, while it’s certainly been improved over time, there are still some things that we’d like to tweak.

-Things like easily optimizing images, bulk management and other enhancements that can make for a more powerful and efficient user experience.
+Things like optimizing images, bulk management, and other enhancements can make for a more powerful and efficient user experience.

-Let’s check out some free plugins that you can use to truly take control of media files in your WordPress website.
+Let’s check out some free plugins that you can use to truly take control of media files on your WordPress website.

 Media Credit creates an easy way to display attribution for a photo or graphic on your website.
 The plugin will even keep track of files attributed to a particular person and can display them in an archive.